isomerpages/govtech-corp/media/technews/_posts/2018-06-04-post-Behind the scenes look at GovTech’s Red Team cyberattack.md

 by third-party vendors.</p>
 <p>1730: Red Team exploits a vulnerability in one of these web applications;
 Blue Team is notified for immediate follow-up.</p>
+<h3>D-Day: The trap springs shut</h3>
-<p><strong>D-Day: the trap springs shut</strong>0800: Game on: Red Team splits
+<p>0800: Game on: Red Team splits into a social engineering team, whose members
-into a social engineering team, whose members will pose as IT auditors, and a HQ team, which will conduct the attack once the social engineers gain a foothold.</p>
+will pose as IT auditors, and a HQ team, which will conduct the attack once the social engineers gain a foothold.</p>
 <p>0900: Red Team social engineers arrive at Blue Team HQ and are led into
 secure premises by Blue Team auditees; Red Team HQ is updated and placed on standby.</p>